Product Details

 What is the Spamhaus Intelligence API?

-The Spamhaus Intelligence API (SIA) is an API that allows you to easily access our IP reputation datasets for integration into your existing infrastructure, including threat intelligence platforms, websites, analysis, and reporting mechanisms.
+The Spamhaus Intelligence API (SIA) allows you to easily access numerous signals that contribute to the reputation of IPs and domains.
+Derived from the 24/7 analysis of billions of datapoints, this data feed has multiple applications.
+Integrate into your existing infrastructure, including threat intelligence platforms, customer vetting operations, websites, analysis, and reporting mechanisms.

 Who can use SIA?